 How to start or join a meeting

-The first thing you need to learn how to do is start a meeting, and thankfully with Google Meet it’s easy as can be.
+The first thing you need to learn how to do is how to start a meeting, and thankfully with Google Meet, it’s easy as can be.
 All you need is a Google account and internet access.

 Here are all the ways to start a meeting from different devices:

 When starting a meeting, you will automatically generate a link for other participants to join.
-All you need to do is send them the link and they can join right away.
+All you need to do is send them the link, and they can join immediately.
 Links will also be sent to anyone who is invited to a meeting event that’s been scheduled in Google Calendar or Gmail.
-Participants may need to be accepted to the meeting by the host, so keep an eye out for notifications!
+Participants may need to be accepted to the meeting by the host, so keep an eye out for notifications.

 Customizing your settings

-Once you’ve created or joined your meeting it’s time to learn how to use Google Meet settings and customization features.
-Which features are available depends on whether or not you have a G Suite account, but there are many things you can do with a free account too.
+Once you’ve created or joined your meeting, it’s time to learn how to use Google Meet settings and customization features.
+Which features are available depends on whether or not you have a paying Google Workspace account, but there are many things you can do with a free account too.

 One of the most important settings for video conferences is how you display the participants.
-By default, Google Meet is set to Auto, and will automatically choose the best layout depending on how many participants there are and how many people are talking.
+By default, it’s set to Auto and will automatically choose the best layout depending on how many participants there are and how many people are talking.